 - Gender roles in nursery rhymes.

 - Barbie advertising over time.

-- Commemorative Plates with dogs on them.

-- Praise poem songs of returning warriors.
+- Elvis outfits.

 The ecological fallacy.

 - Applying what we learned about the whole to the individuals making up the whole. - Drawing conclusions about individuals solely from observations of groups. - Made up example.
 PAIA cohorts as the group.
 The course evaluations for PAIA overall are higher when the female to male student ratio is higher.
 I can't conclude (though I might be tempted to) that female students give higher course evaluations than do male students. - My unit of observation is the student cohort, not the individual student.
 I am applying the cohort level observation to the individual. - It might be true, but other possible explanations might be reasonable - Classes are objectively better when the ratio is higher. - All the change could be coming from males changing their evaluations in response to the changing environment while females don't change - males are happier when there are more females around.